 Caterpillars (larval stage of butterflies) typically are plant feeders.
 Most of those that feed on leaves are green in color, incorporating the chlorophyll from the leaves into their bodies, thus giving themselves a significant degree of camouflage.
 In addition, a few caterpillars bear urticating, or stinging, hairs.
 A classic example of this is the saddleback moth caterpillar.
 This caterpillar is adorned with long stinging hairs.
 I once collected this species in northern Thailand.
 I had read about urticating hairs but had never had the "pleasure" of experiencing their effect.
 Being interested in experiencing this I picked the caterpillar out of my net with my fingers.
 Bad idea!
 The resulting effect was much quicker and more painful than that of a hornet sting.
 It was almost as though a severe electrical shock shot through my hand.
 Now that you are an educated entomologist, it should come as no surprise that this caterpillar is distinctly marked with a bright red head with most of the body a brilliant green encompassing a large red spot and fringed with a gold outline for good reason-great warning colorations.
 To make matters worse, that evening we were driving up Doi Suthep (a mountain) looking for walking sticks, tarantulas, giant millipedes or any other creature we might pick up crossing the road in our headlights.
 After catching about 6 12-inch millipedes, we stopped for what I thought was another millipede.
 Instead it was the biggest caterpillar I had ever seen (at least 9 inches).
 Without thinking that this was a pretty hairy critter, I picked it up and, of course, the resulting effect was about twice as bad as that of the saddleback.
 To this day, we have not been able to identify this caterpillar to even family level, although I have the pleasure of knowing it is soaking in alcohol in our museum.

-Working from Left to Right.
+Top/ Left to Right.
 An Unknown Species of Caterpillar Illustrates Bright Warning Color and Urticating Hairs.
 Puss Caterpillar One of the Better-known Caterpillars with Urticating Hairs.
 Image Courtesy of CDC.
 Unknown Urticating Larvae.
 Image Courtesy of Peter Chew, Brisbane Insects.
-Saddleback Moth.
+Bottom /Left Saddleback Moth.
 Image Courtesy Gerald Lenhard, Bugwood.
-Hag Moth Caterpillar.
+Bottom/Right Hag Moth Caterpillar.
 Image Courtesy Jerry Payne, USDA, Bugwood.

 Because the pupal stage of most Lepidoptera is found below ground, it is not readily available to most predators and parasites.
 However, butterflies are actively sought by many.
 It might be thought that their bright coloration would be a distinctive disadvantage for survival.
 However, the wings of butterflies typically have bright colors on the upper side while the underside is dull in coloration.
 As a result, when a butterfly is in flight, the alternate flashing of bright and dull results in what is referred to as the flicker effect.
 Apparently, most predators need to focus in on their prey prior to capture and the flicker effect impedes this ability—thus giving the butterfly an added advantage to escape.
 Also, when butterflies are at rest, they usually hold their wings folded together—thus not exposing the bright colors and drawing unwanted attention.